 At the heart of teacher-powered schools are dedicated teacher leaders.
 Our initiative is proud to have teacher ambassadors representing a diverse range of teacher-powered schools.
-These ambassadors come from schools in the transforming stage—where teams of teachers have created and are sustaining a teacher-powered school.
-Teams who reach this stage can collaborate with others to realize the full potential for teacher-powered schools across the nation and globe, breathing innovation and improvement into K-12 public schooling.
+These ambassadors come from schools in the transforming stage—that is, schools where advanced teams of teachers have created and are sustaining a teacher-powered school.

 Ambassadors and their teams understand they’re part of a larger teacher-powered community, and seek to grow that community by hosting tours, writing articles, communicating with media, and actively sharing about their school’s successes and challenges with others.